Manav Rachna Research Innovation and Incubation Centre (MRIIC)

 Dr. B.S Gill

 Manav Rachna Educational Institutions have always been Research oriented and Innovation driven institutions.
 This stems from MREI’s firm belief in creative thinking and creating better human beings.
-As a practice, Research & Innovation Clusters (RICs), Research Incubator and Centres of Excellence (CEs) are also made a part of institutions of Manav Rachna to bridge the gap between theory and practice so as to enable the students to improve their skills and set up their own horizon to do quality research even at undergraduate level in collaboration with academic partners and industries for the benefit of society.
+As a practice, Research & Innovation Clusters (RICs), Business Incubator and Centres of Excellence (CEs) are also made a part of institutions of Manav Rachna to bridge the gap between theory and practice so as to enable the students to improve their skills and set up their own horizon to do quality research even at undergraduate level in collaboration with academic partners and industries for the benefit of society.
 A lot of students projects are also undertaken.

 All these correlated activities are undertaken at MREI under the aegis of Manav Rachna Research, Innovation & Incubation Centre comprising of: